elemwave/website/index.md

   <h2 class="subtitle">Services</h2>
   <div class="columns">
     <div class="content-container">
-      <h3> Computational Electromagnetics </h3>
+      <h3> Computational Electromagnetics (CEM)</h3>
-      <p> Elemwave specializes in computational electromagnetics, translating the physical problem into a software solution.
+      <p> Elemwave specializes in computational electromagnetics (CEM), translating the physical problem into a software solution.
 We can develop custom solutions for highly demanding problems in which traditional commercial software fails.
 We can also facilitate the integration of existing software tools into CAD software, facilitating its use and reducing the training required by engineers.</p>
     </div>
     <div class="content-container">
       <h3> EM, EMC & RF Engineering </h3>